enqueuer-land/enqueuer/README.md

             script: doubleStatus = statusCode * 2
             assertions:
                 -   expect: body
-                    toBeEqualTo: `yes, it does`
+                    toBeEqualTo: `mock response`
                 -   expect: doubleStatus
-                    toBeEqualTo: 400
+                    toBeGreaterThan: 300
     subscriptions:
     -   type: http
+        name: mock endpoint
         endpoint: /readme-example
         port: 9085
         method: POST
         response:
             status: 200
-            payload: yes, it does
+            payload: mock response
         onMessageReceived:
             assertions:
             -   expect: message.body
                 toContain: `enqueuer`

-And then, run this other one:
+            -   name: failing test
+                expectToBeTruthy: false

+Note that the second subscription assertion is a failing one.
+By running this example, we get this:

     $ nqr http-self-test.yml
+       [FAIL]      readme self-test                                                   6 tests passing of 7 (85.71%) ran in 37ms
+       [FAIL] enqueuer                                                                6 tests passing of 7 (85.71%) ran in 42ms
+                   enqueuer › readme self-test › mock endpoint › failing test Expecting 'false' to be true.
+Received: false

 I told you it was simple.
 Now, let's say you want to mix different protocols to test a bit more complex flow.
 How about publishing an AMQP message and making sure that, once a service consumes that message an endpoint of your is hit?
 In order to achieve that, we have to make use of a [plugin](#plugins), given that the AMQP protocol is not a built-in module.
 In this scenario, we're talking about the [AMQP plugin](https://github.com/enqueuer-land/enqueuer-plugin-amqp).
-Once we get this [plugin installed](#plugin_use) we are able to create and run files like this:
+Once we get this [plugin installed](#plugin_installation) we are able to create and run files like this:

     publishers:
     -   type: amqp